List of satanic ritual abuse allegations: Rochdale

-In 1990 there was a case in Rochdale in which around twenty children were removed from their homes by social services, who alleged the existence of SRA after discovering 'Satanic indicators'.
-No evidence was found of Satanic apparatus, and charges were dismissed when a court ruled the allegations were untrue.
+In 1990, there was a case in Rochdale in which around twenty children were removed from their homes by social services, who alleged the existence of satanic ritual abuse after discovering 'satanic indicators'.
+No evidence was found of satanic apparatus, and charges were dismissed when a court ruled the allegations were untrue.
 The children who were removed from their homes sued the city council in 2006 for compensation and an apology.
 Richard Scorer acted for five of the families.

 Orkney

-In 1990-1991 nine children suspected of being sexually abused by their families and an alleged child abuse ring were removed by social services in Orkney.
+In 1990 and 1991, nine children suspected of being sexually abused by their families and an alleged child abuse ring were removed by social services in Orkney.
 The abuse was also alleged to involve "ritualistic elements".
 The parents approached the media and made the case national and international news.
 In April 1991, a sheriff ruled that the evidence was seriously flawed and the children were returned home.

-In June, social services appealed the sheriff's ruling but the appeal was overturned and an official inquiry was established in August 1991, which after 9 months' investigation at a cost of £6 million, published its report in October 1992.
+In June, social services appealed the sheriff's ruling but the appeal was overturned, and an official inquiry was established in August 1991, which, after nine months' investigation at a cost of £6 million, published its report in October 1992.
 It described the dismissal of the first judgment as "most unfortunate" and criticized all those involved, including the social workers, the police, and the Orkney Islands Council.
 Social workers' training, methods, and judgment were given special condemnation, and the report stated that the concept of "ritual abuse" was "not only unwarrantable at present but may affect the objectivity of practitioners and parents".
-A 1994 government report based on three years of research found that there was no foundation to any of the Satanic abuse claims.
+A 1994 government report based on three years of research found that there was no foundation to any of the satanic abuse claims.

 Broxtowe

 In October 1987 children were removed from their families in Nottingham, and in February 1989 a Broxtowe family was charged with multigenerational child sexual abuse and neglect.
-A 600-page report on the incident concluded that there was no evidence of the SRA claims made by children or corroborating adults.
-Though the children may have been 'sadistically terrorized', allegations of organized Satanic abuse were found to be baseless and the indicators used by the Social Services department were without validity.
+A 600-page report on the incident concluded that there was no evidence of the satanic ritual abuse claims made by children or corroborating adults.
+Though the children may have been 'sadistically terrorized', allegations of organized satanic abuse were found to be baseless, and the indicators used by the Social Services department were without validity.

 Lewis

-In 2003 allegations by three children in Lewis, Scotland resulted in the arrest of eight people for sexual abuse occurring between 1990 and 2000.
-A 2005 investigation by the Social Work Inspection Agency found extensive evidence of sexual, physical and emotional abuse and neglect.
-Police investigation resulted in allegations of an island-wide "Satanic paedophile ring", though charges were dropped nine months later following an inconclusive investigation.
+In 2003, allegations by three children in Lewis, Scotland, resulted in the arrest of eight people for sexual abuse occurring between 1990 and 2000.
+A 2005 investigation by the Social Work Inspection Agency found extensive evidence of sexual, physical, and emotional abuse and neglect.
+Police investigation resulted in allegations of an island-wide "satanic paedophile ring", though charges were dropped nine months later following an inconclusive investigation.

-A key witness who had implicated her family in the abuse and whose evidence was "vital" to the case of satanic abuse recanted her testimony in 2006 and the media raised questions about the nature of the police interviewing techniques. with a police spokesperson replying that the witness was questioned appropriately and that allegations were made by numerous witnesses.
+A key witness who had implicated her family in the abuse and whose evidence was "vital" to the case of satanic abuse recanted her testimony in 2006 and the media raised questions about the nature of the police interviewing techniques, with a police spokesperson replying that the witness was questioned appropriately and that allegations were made by numerous witnesses.